JWLorenzo/COS_598_Homework_5/README.md

 - In a flash of insight, I realized that the algorithm I created for generating the horizontal corridors could be used on the vertical corridors as I can effectively rotate the map and it uses the same structure.

+# Progress Notes:

+- 5/7/25: Modified the A* code so that door paths are treated as high priority paths.
+This makes it so it should use as little doors as possibe and any locked doors generated should be useful for the player.

 # Sources:
 - https://medium.com/pythoneers/getting-started-with-trees-in-python-a-beginners-guide-4e68818e7c05